Tapsa/AGE/Readme.txt

 http://ftp.gnu.org/pub/gnu/libiconv/
 Then install it like this: ???

-wxWidgets (I have modded version 2.8.12):
+wxWidgets (I have modded version 2.8.12, unmodded 2.9.4+ works too):
 Unpack the zip file.
 To use my modded tool tips, seek them from AGE 2 sources and replace wxWidgets ones!
 In cmd.exe go to \wxWidgets\build\msw